 - Manual data entry, which is always time-consuming and can lead to lots of errors; and

 - Double-handling and excess communication.
-All of those emails to send invoices from place to place are more annoying than most of us realise.
+All of those emails to send invoices from place to place are more annoying than most of us realize.

 Invoice automation is key here.
 Instead of sending a PDF around the company for validation, the point-of-contact (the service user as we saw above) can simply input the data into a tool or platform the moment they receive it.